 Lafayette City Council enacted a permanent water conservation ordinance into the City's Municipal Code on Nov.
 6, 2013, putting in place watering restrictions to protect the City’s water resources.
 It was determined that these practices are beneficial conservation practices for Lafayette regardless of drought conditions.

 - No watering of outdoor landscaping between the hours of 10am and 6pm except:

 - Watering by hand with a hose equipped with an automatic shut-off valve

-- Excessive overrun of water onto any area not covered by vegetation such as sidewalks, curbs, driveways, streets, and other paved areas is prohibited
+- No overrun of water onto any area not covered by vegetation such as sidewalks, curbs, driveways, streets, and other paved areas

-- Washing down paved areas such as driveways with a hose is not allowed
+- No washing of paved areas such as driveways with a hose

 Water Conservation Plan

 The City's 2018 Water Conservation Plan includes programs that benefit residents, local businesses, and our community.

 Learn more about water conservation by reviewing the videos about our programs and hearing from a Lafayette resident about her experience with the Garden in a Box program.

 Water conservation tips